georgeyounes/GBMPULSAR/README.md

 is a natural calibration source and happens to be exquisitely bright in GBM.
 This makes the job a little easier.
 Note that the pipeline already properly trakcs the good time interval for each detector per source, hence so the measured rates are already accurate.

+Another wish is to make the library compatible with BGO detectors.
+As it stands currently, it only works (properly) with NaI detectors.

 ## Disclaimer